 6. Using Group Discussions to Build Multicultural Competence

-Beyond individual reflection, one of the most effective ways to deepen cultural understanding is through group discussion.
-In training programs, therapists can share their cultural genogram insights with peers.
-These discussions become powerful opportunities to witness cultural diversity firsthand and to learn how different backgrounds shape values, identities, and family systems.
+Beyond individual reflection, one effective way to deepen cultural understanding is through group discussion.
+In training programs, therapists can share their cultural genograms with peers for discussion and feedback.

 7. Using a Cultural Genogram as a Visual Thinking Tool